medical-physics-usz/ESAPI_RtDataValidator/README.md

 # ESAPI Script to evaluate plan parameters

 This script was developed over several years at the Radiation Oncology Department of the University Hospital Zurich to verify plan parameters of RT plans.
+Historically we developed the code based on sql database query.
+Nowadays we would reccomend a development fully based on ESAPI, please refer to the Varian website for this.

 In the anonymized example below, you can see the script in action with several entries:
 1) Green entries: values within parameters